berrym/lusush/BACKSPACE_INVESTIGATION_FINDINGS.md

-# Backspace Investigation Findings - Mathematical Approach Status
+# Backspace Investigation Findings - HISTORICAL RECORD

+## ✅ INVESTIGATION COMPLETE: Cross-Line Backspace Successfully Implemented

+**Status**: COMPLETE AND VERIFIED - Cross-line backspace functionality working correctly through comprehensive human testing.

+**Achievement**: This investigation led to the successful implementation of cross-line backspace with proper cursor positioning and text handling.
+All display corruption issues have been resolved.

 ## Overview

-This document captures the comprehensive investigation into backspace functionality for wrapped text in the Lusush Line Editor (LLE).
-The investigation has revealed critical insights about LLE's mathematical cursor positioning system and identified areas requiring further development.
+This document serves as a historical record of the comprehensive investigation into backspace functionality for wrapped text in the Lusush Line Editor (LLE).
+The investigation successfully identified the solution and led to complete resolution of cross-line backspace issues.

 ## Investigation Summary

-### Problem Statement
+### ✅ Problem Resolved
-Backspace operations on wrapped text cause display corruption, with text appearing on incorrect lines and cursor positioning errors.
-This fundamental issue blocks the completion of LLE as a professional line editor.
+Cross-line backspace operations now work correctly with proper cursor positioning and text handling, verified through comprehensive human testing.

 ### Attempts Made